qinhunter/TestForCpp/README.md

 # TestCorCpp
-some test or experiments on C language or C++ language
+some tests or experiments on C language or C++ language